You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting but can quickly become overwhelming.

 5. Review your email notification settings

-Dollar Shave Club uses a branded template for their shipping notification emails.
+Dollar Shave Club uses a branded template for its shipping notification emails.

 6. Conduct a content audit

 Sometimes you’ll be so close to your work, you won’t notice small mistakes like spelling, grammar, or broken links.
-Reviewing backwards, starting at the last paragraph and making your way up, will help you spot errors that you may have missed before.
+Reviewing backward—starting with the last paragraph and working your way to the top—will help you spot errors you may have missed.

-When it comes to the copy, consistency is the most important thing to remember.
-Subscribe to a particular style of grammar, whether it’s MLA or APA is up to you.
-If you want to get creative with spelling or make up your own words, it’s okay if it’s on brand, but it should be the same across your site.
+When it comes to your copy, consistency is one of the most important things to remember.
+Adopt to a particular editorial style guide, whether it’s MLA or APA.
+If you want to get creative with spelling or make up your own words, that’s OK, as long as it’s on brand, but be sure to be consistent across your site.

-On the technical side, you want to look for broken links and 404s in particular, as well as any image-rendering issues and mobile-responsiveness.
-Check it out on different browsers and devices so you can understand if a bug is universal or device-/browser-specific.
+On the technical side, you want to look for broken links and 404s in particular, as well as any image-rendering and mobile responsiveness issues.
+Check out your site on different browsers and devices so you can understand if a bug is universal or device/browser-specific.